Monterey, California: Spanish period

 Gaspar de Portolá returned by land to Monterey the next year, having concluded that he must have been at Vizcaíno's Port of Monterey after all.
 The land party was met at Monterey by Junípero Serra, who traveled by sea.
 Portolá erected the Presidio of Monterey to defend the port and, on June 3, 1770, Serra founded the Cathedral of San Carlos Borromeo inside the presidio enclosure.
 Portolá returned to Mexico, replaced in Monterey by Captain Pedro Fages, who had been third in command on the exploratory expeditions.
 Fages became the second governor of Alta California, serving from 1770 to 1774.
-San Diego is the only city in California older than Monterey.

-Serra's missionary aims soon came into conflict with Fages and the soldiers, so he relocated and built a new mission in Carmel the following year to gain greater independence from Fages.
+Serra's missionary aims soon came into conflict with Fages and the soldiers, so he relocated and built a new mission in Carmel the next year to gain greater independence from Fages.
 The existing wood and adobe church remained in service to the nearby soldiers and became the Royal Presidio Chapel.

 Monterey became the capital of the "Province of Both Californias" in 1777, and the chapel was renamed the Royal Presidio Chapel.
 The original church was destroyed by fire in 1789 and replaced by the present sandstone structure.
 It was completed in 1794 by Indian labor.
 In 1840, the chapel was rededicated to the patronage of Saint Charles Borromeo.
 The cathedral is the oldest continuously operating parish and the oldest stone building in California.
 It is also the oldest (and smallest) serving cathedral along with St. Louis Cathedral in New Orleans, Louisiana.
 It is the only existing presidio chapel in California and the only surviving building from the original Monterey Presidio.

 The city was originally the only port of entry for all taxable goods in California.
 All shipments into California by sea were required to go through the Custom House, the oldest governmental building in the state and California's Historic Landmark Number One.
 Built in three phases, the Spanish began construction of the Custom House in 1814, the Mexican government completed the center section in 1827, and the United States government finished the lower end in 1846.